List of Monk characters: Lieutenant Randy Disher

-Randy's lack of luck getting dates is so notorious that when he actually does land a girlfriend, in the episode "Mr. Monk and the Employee of the Month", no one believes him.
+His lack of luck getting dates is so notorious that when he actually does land a girlfriend, in the episode "Mr. Monk and the Employee of the Month", no one believes him.
 A few episodes later, in "Mr. Monk Gets Cabin Fever", he dates a woman named Hayley, only for her to turn out to be part of a Triad hit crew sent to eliminate Monk.

-In the episode "Mr. Monk and Sharona," Randy and Sharona have a fond reunion.
-While reminiscing over the cases that they've worked, Sharona apologizes to Randy for the amount of teasing that she gave him; he, in turn, states that he "missed" it.
-At the end of the episode, Randy picks up Sharona to go to the airport, sharing a kiss as they load her bags.
-In the series finale, "Mr. Monk and the End," Randy accepts a job as Chief of Police in the town of Summit in Sharona's native New Jersey, stating that he and Sharona are moving in together.
+In the episode "Mr. Monk and Sharona," Disher and Sharona have a fond reunion.
+While reminiscing over the cases that they have worked, Sharona apologizes to him for the amount of teasing that she gave him; he, in turn, states that he "missed" it.
+At the end of the episode, he picks up Sharona to go to the airport, sharing a kiss as they load her bags.
+In the series finale, "Mr. Monk and the End," he accepts a job as Chief of Police in the town of Summit in Sharona's native New Jersey, stating that the two are moving in together.

-According to "Mr. Monk and His Biggest Fan", Randy was born in San Diego.
+According to "Mr. Monk and His Biggest Fan", Disher was born in San Diego.
 He attended Temple University and lived in Philadelphia briefly, where he was a sergeant in that city's police.
 This is mentioned in the season 4 episode "Mr. Monk Goes to a Wedding".
-In Philadelphia, one of Randy's cases was Darlene Coolidge, a black widow who murders her husbands.
-In "Mr. Monk Goes to a Wedding", Coolidge attempts to run Randy down in the parking lot of a hotel to prevent him from identifying her.
+In Philadelphia, one of Disher's cases was Darlene Coolidge, a "black widow" killer who murdered her husbands.
+In "Mr. Monk Goes to a Wedding", Coolidge attempts to run Disher down in the parking lot of a hotel to prevent him from identifying her.

-Although he denied having an uncle in the season 3 episode "Mr. Monk Gets Cabin Fever", in the season 5 episode "Mr. Monk Visits a Farm", Randy inherits his uncle's farm after Harvey Disher supposedly commits suicide.
+Although he denied having an uncle in the season 3 episode "Mr. Monk Gets Cabin Fever", in the season 5 episode "Mr. Monk Visits a Farm", he inherits his uncle Harvey's farm after Harvey supposedly commits suicide.

-In high school, Randy was part of a rock band, The Randy Disher Project, which he resurrects in the episode "Mr. Monk Goes to the Dentist" after he quits the police force.
+In high school, Disher was part of a rock band, The Randy Disher Project, which he resurrects in the episode "Mr. Monk Goes to the Dentist" after he quits the police force.
 The band records a song, "I Don't Need a Badge".
-The band breaks up, and Randy returns to the SFPD shortly afterwards.
+The band breaks up, and Disher returns to the SFPD shortly afterwards.
 In the season 5 episode "Mr. Monk and the Really, Really Dead Guy", Disher is placed as a decoy to attract the attention of a serial, playing "I Don't Need a Badge" as a one-man band while forgetting most of the lyrics.
 In the novel Mr. Monk is Miserable, "I Don't Need a Badge" has become a cult phenomenon in Paris.
 Paris police Inspector Guy Gadois knows the lyrics and music of the song by heart.
-The song is also featured in the season 8 episode "Mr. Monk Goes Camping" as the ringtone on Randy's cell phone.
+The song is also featured in the season 8 episode "Mr. Monk Goes Camping" as the ringtone on Disher's cell phone.